Esri/arcgis-pro-sdk/README.md

 ## Release notes

-### ArcGIS Pro 2.3 SDK for .NET
+### ArcGIS Pro 2.4 SDK for .NET

-These release notes describe details of the ArcGIS Pro 2.3 SDK for .NET release.
+These release notes describe details of the ArcGIS Pro 2.4 SDK for .NET release.
 Here you will find information about available functionality as well as known issues and limitations.

 #### What's new

-The following functionality is available at the ArcGIS Pro 2.3 SDK for .NET release:
+The following functionality is available at the ArcGIS Pro 2.4 SDK for .NET release:

 #### 1. New Project and Item Visual Studio templates

-##### Plugin Datasource project template
+##### CoreHost Application project template
-This Visual Studio project template is used to build and interact with a Plugin Datasource at Pro 2.3+.
+This Visual Studio project template is used to create ArcGIS Pro CoreHost Applications.

+##### Custom Item item template
+This Visual Studio item template is used to create a custom item in your Add-in and Configurations.

-##### ProWindow item template
+##### Custom Project Item item template
-This Visual Studio item template is used to create a ProWindow UI element in your Add-in and Configurations.
+This Visual Studio item template is used to create a custom project item in your Add-in and Configurations.

 #### 2. API Enhancements

+**Visual Studio 2019:**<br/>
+* New support for Visual Studio 2019, with continued support for Visual Studio 2017.

+**Enhanced Scene Layer API:**<br/>
+* Enhancements to work with filters and filter blocks, queries, selections, and symbology.

+**New Stream Layer API:**<br/>
+* Manage real-time data, streaming, selection, filters, tracking and events.

-**Map Exploration:**<br/>
+**Map Authoring API Updates:**<br/>
-* New Table control, and reports customization with the CIM.

-**Geodatabase:**<br/>
-* Plug-in data sources and additional version management support.

-**Layout:**<br/>
-* Additional map series support.

-**Dimension:**<br/>
-* First release of this new API, to be expanded in future releases.

-**Content:**<br/>
+*  Layer creation enhancements, symbol lookup, JSON support for the CIM.

+**Geometry API Updates:**<br/>
+* Access to multipatch feature properties.

+**Vector Tiles Styling:**<br/>
+*  Support for manipulating vector tile styles.

+**Custom Items:**<br/>
-* Additional support for metadata.
+* Catalog support for custom items.

+**Report API:**<br/>
+*  Enhancements to work with reports.

+**ArcGIS Pro Extensions NuGet:**<br/>
+* Full support availability.

 For a detailed list of changes to the ArcGIS Pro API refer to the [What's new for developers at 2.3 ](http://pro.arcgis.com/en/pro-app/sdk/api-reference/#topic15120.html) topic in the [ArcGIS Pro  API Reference Guide](http://pro.arcgis.com/en/pro-app/sdk/api-reference/#topic1.html).